Industry jargon, techie terms, and marketing speak are designed to confuse the bleep out of you. Did we get out?

 Typically, “free consults” are thought of as a sales pitch.
 While a “strategy session” is less intimidating and can appear more valuable.

-Strategically to make this work, build up the value when you offer your strategy session.
-Then, when conducting the session, ask questions around the client’s biggest desires.
+* Strategically to make this work, build up the value when you offer your strategy session.
+Then, when conducting the session, ask questions about the client’s biggest desires.

 Marketing Strategies, Outreach, Traffic Building